From the Press:

 “One of the most innovative, even radical classical keyboardists in the U.S.” (ConcertoNet)

 “Columbia University professor by day, musical sorceress by night.”
 (ConcertoNet)

 "Magnificent, unique voice that stylistically never falters" (Classical Music Guide Online)

 "A world-class musician" (the American Record Guide)

-Baczewska has enjoyed an extensive collaboration with the Oscar and Grammy Award-winning composer Tan Dun, performing his music internationally.
+Baczewska collaborates extensively with the Oscar and Grammy Award-winning composer Tan Dun, performing his music internationally.
 Performance highlights include a debut at the Tanglewood Music Festival, soloist appearances with the San Francisco Symphony, Philadelphia Orchestra, China National Symphony, and a Canadian premiere of Tan Dun's Piano Concerto with the Vancouver Symphony Orchestra.
 At the invitation of the composer, Baczewska also recorded his chamber music and the Sonata for Piano Solo in Shanghai’s famous Water Heavens Hall.

-Baczewska is Professor of Music and Director of the Music Performance Program at Columbia University.
-She also serves as Artistic Director of the Kosciuszko Foundation Chopin Piano Competition in New York.
+Baczewska is a professor of music and Director of the Music Performance Program at Columbia University.
 She is a recipient of the Outstanding Achievement Award from the Polish Minister of Culture and National Heritage, Bogdan Zdrojewski, for promoting Polish culture abroad.

 Baczewska holds Bachelor’s and Master’s degrees from Mannes College The New School for Music, and a Doctor of Musical Arts degree from Manhattan School of Music.
 Her doctoral dissertation, In Search of Bach’s Cantabile: The Role and Aspects of Oratory and Singing in Keyboard Interpretation was published by Lambert Academic Publishing.